brettchalupa/projectbook/src/command-line-interfaces/simple-podcast-hosting.md

 a.k.a. _Bring Your Own Hosting Podcast Tool_

-Podcasts are a truly wonderfully simple format.
+Podcasts are a wonderfully simple format.
 They leverage a feed, usually RSS, that can be consumed by clients who check regularly for new episodes and then add them to a library for a user to listen to.

 The RSS feed contains the episodes and a link to the audio file and a bunch of metadata.